Tommsy64/invictus/faction/apply/index.md

 ### Note

-If you leave within the first 3 days of joining, we **will** enemy you, spawn kill you, destroy your faction, and prison your dead, sauced up body.
+If you lie (In any possible way), we **will** enemy you, spawn kill you, destroy your faction, and prison your dead, sauced up body.

 With all kindness in mind
 <span id="c2">__~Tommsy64__</span>